nbicocchi/learn-microservices/modules/tools/labs/README.md

 - Implement a simple RESTful API with CRUD operations for managing a resource (e.g., `User`).
 - Configure the application properties (i.e., PostgreSQL database connection) in `application.yml`.
 - Use Maven to build and run the Spring Boot application locally.
-- Demonstrate how to build a Docker image using both the Jib Maven Plugin and `docker buildx` command.
+- Demonstrate how to build a Docker image using both the Jib Maven Plugin.
-- Run both the PostgreSQL and your microservice with `docker compose`.

 ## Lab 3: Performance Testing with JMeter
 **Objective:** Use JMeter to perform load testing on a Spring Boot application.